0x2E/rss-finder/README.md

 # RSS Finder

 A modern web application to discover RSS feeds from any website.
-Built with Hono and powered by feedfinder-ts for reliable RSS feed detection.
+Powered by feedfinder-ts for reliable RSS feed detection.

 ## Features

 - **Robust Detection**: Uses [feedfinder-ts](https://github.com/0x2E/feedfinder-ts) under the hood for comprehensive RSS feed discovery
-- **Universal Deployment**: Built with [Hono](https://hono.dev/), deployable on any Hono-supported runtime
 - **Fast & Lightweight**: Optimized for performance with minimal dependencies

 ## Getting Started